How to Enable or Disable Windows 11’s Mica Effect in Edge and Chrome?

 How to Enable the Mica Effect in Google Chrome Canary?

 Google Chrome Canary is an experimental version that allows you to test upcoming features.
 Download and install Chrome Canary from the official Google Canary download page.
 Once installed, launch Chrome Canary.
 By default, the Mica effect should already be enabled in the title bar.
+You can also customize the taskbar appearance on Windows 11 for a consistent, polished look across your desktop environment.

 How to Disable the Mica Effect in Google Chrome Canary?